 To further discourage American companies from producing around the globe, Trump has suggested a border-adjustment tax that would eliminate tax breaks for American companies that produce overseas.
-As Thomas Naskios explains in The New York Times, should the tax reform be passed, designers will be faced with three options: close up shop, pay more to produce domestically, or push the extra cost onto consumers, with the latter being most likely.
+As Thomas Naskios explains in the New York Times, should the tax reform be passed, designers will be faced with three options: close up shop, pay more to produce domestically, or push the extra cost onto consumers, with the latter being most likely.

-Earlier this month, the National Retail Federation, who strongly opposes the GOP's proposal, aired a commercial warning about the effects of a border-adjustment tax.
+Earlier this month, the National Retail Federation, which strongly opposes the GOP's proposal, aired a commercial warning about the effects of a border-adjustment tax.
 The infomercial, a parody of those over-the-top Oxiclean ads, claimed that the BAT would make "disposable income disappear" through its tax on items like clothing.

 According to the American Apparel and Footwear Association, in 2014 the US imported 97.5 percent of its clothes.
 Despite efforts to keep fashion production in the US, many small brands and retail giants continue to turn to overseas manufacturing in countries like China and India due to the lower production costs.
 Even Trump has a history of outsourcing items for his clothing line "Donald J. Trump Collection" from sport coats to cufflinks that were made in countries like South Korea and Bangladesh.

-"In fashion you have to be free.
+"In fashion, you have to be free.
 Today we have an economic industry, but they want to promote the American industry, the Italian industry, and so forth," explained Paulicelli.
 "There is always this sort of ambivalence that you want to promote a national brand, but fashion is something that has no nationality."

 Lead Photo: A model walks the runway for the Anniesa Hasibuan show during New York Fashion Week.
 ANGELA WEISS/AFP/Getty Images